MicrosoftDocs/PowerShell-Docs/gallery/how-to/publishing-items/creating-an-account.md

 contributor:  JKeithB
 ms.topic:  conceptual
 keywords:  gallery,powershell,cmdlet,psgallery
-title:  Creating a PowerShell Gallery Account
+title:  Creating a PowerShell Gallery account
 ---
-## Creating a PowerShell Gallery Account
+## Creating a PowerShell Gallery account

 A PowerShell Gallery account must be established before publishing anything to the PowerShell Gallery.
 The PowerShell Gallery accounts must be linked to an Azure Active Directory email-enabled account, or a Microsoft email account (with a domain of outlook.com, hotmail.com, etc.)